Kamov Ka-226: Design

 The design is a refinement of the proven Ka-26, featuring interchangeable mission pods.
 The aircraft is fitted with a new rotor system, increased visibility nose, and new passenger cabin design.
 The Ka-226 also features a new transmission system and is made largely from composite materials.

 The aircraft is fitted with trademark Kamov coaxial rotors, of advanced composite design, making the Ka-226 highly manoeuvrable and eliminating the need for a tail rotor.

 Variants

-Search and rescue, medivac, disaster relief and patrol variants have been developed for the Russian Emergency Ministry.
+The Kamov Ka-226 is available in the following variants; Search and Rescue, medevac, disaster relief and patrol variants have been developed for the Russian Emergency Ministry.
 Air ambulance, police and fire fighting variants have been developed for the Russian government.